Spanish Close Reading

-To meet today’s rigorous standards, students need to be able to think critically to uncover the layers of meaning within a text and deepen their comprehension.
-The engaging Close Read Passages require multiple reads, each with a specific purpose supported by meaningful text-dependent questions that promote discussion.
-The Close Reading Packs allow students to build important 21st century skills as they read related passages and collaborate to communicate their answer to an overarching Key Question.
+To meet today's rigorous standards, students need to be able to think critically to uncover the layers of meaning within a text and deepen their comprehension.
+The Spanish Close Read Passages, translated from the English versions, require multiple reads, each with a specific purpose supported by meaningful text-dependent questions that promote discussion.
+Teachers can use the Spanish versions of the Student Response Sheets and Teaching Tips to support students in building important 21st century skills while reading related passages and collaborating to communicate their answer to an overarching Key Question.

 Why Close Reading

 Close reading requires students to analyze, evaluate, and think critically about a given text.
 The Close Read Passages help students practice these skills as they read a text multiple times.
 The Close Read Question Guides include text-dependent questions that help teachers guide students to use annotation and other close reading skills to find the layers of meaning within a text.
 Some passages are also connected to Leveled Books at a similar reading level, allowing teachers to take close reading further by creating cross-textual connections.

 The Close Reading Packs combine close reading skills with collaboration and communication skills to help students answer a text-dependent Key Question, giving teachers with a powerful tool to meet rigorous standards.